plomlompom/redo-blog/README.md

 bugs
 ----

-Due to bad shell scripting in ./processor/index.html.do (see the FIXME notes there), source files whose names contain "$" break the redo processing.

-Oh, and don't create a index.rst or index.md in the redo-managed directory, that will also break things.
+Don't create a index.rst or index.md in the redo-managed directory, that will break things.